authlete/authlete-ruby-sdk/README.md

 <br /><br />
 > [!IMPORTANT]
-> This SDK is not yet ready for production use.
-To complete setup please follow the steps outlined in your [workspace](https://app.speakeasy.com/org/authlete/sdk-workspace).
-Delete this section before > publishing to a package manager.
+> This is a beta SDK.

 <!-- Start Summary [summary] -->
 ## Summary